LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

    The ``headers()`` method returns all of the headers as an object which can be iterated or used in a query expression.
 Each header element is presented as a pair object containing the header name and value as the pair's first and second elements, respectively.
-The next method returns the first header pair which matches the name parameter.
+The next method returns the first header pair, which matches the name parameter.
 It returns void if the header is not found.
    The rawHeader method works the same, but fetches the raw unnormalized header name/value as sent by the web server.

-The next set of methods is presented an a table matching the method name to its corresponding raw web request variable name.
+The next set of methods is presented in a table matching the method name to its corresponding raw web request variable name.
 For headers that return a string value, an empty string is returned if the header has no value or is not present.
 A zero or false is returned for other non-existent value types.